Duke Williams (wide receiver)

 D'haquille "Duke" Williams (born May 13, 1993) is an American professional football wide receiver.
-He played college football at Auburn.
-After going undrafted and spending the 2016 offseason with the Los Angeles Rams, he made his professional debut in 2017 with the Edmonton Eskimos.
-Williams became one of the CFL's most dominant receiving threats, leading the league in receiving in 2018.
-Following his second season in the CFL, he returned to the United States for another shot at playing in the National Football League.
+He played college football at Auburn and signed with the Los Angeles Rams as an undrafted free agent in 2016.
+Williams made his professional debut in 2017 with the Edmonton Eskimos and became one of the CFL's most dominant receiving threats, leading the league in receiving in 2018.
+Following his second season in the CFL, Williams returned to the United States for another shot at playing in the National Football League.
 He signed with the Buffalo Bills in 2019.

 Early life

 Williams attended East St. John High School in Reserve, Louisiana, where he played high school football.
-As a senior, he had 1,495 receiving yards and 25 touchdowns.
+As a senior, Williams had 1,495 receiving yards and 25 touchdowns.

 College career

 Williams attended Mississippi Gulf Coast Community College from 2012 to 2013.
 In two years, he had 118 receptions for 2,028 yards and 26 touchdowns.

 Considered a five-star recruit by Rivals.com, Williams was listed as the No. 1 junior college prospect in 2014.
 He initially committed to Louisiana State University but changed to Auburn University.

 In his first game at Auburn, Williams had nine receptions for 154 yards and a touchdown.
 He was dismissed from Auburn on October 6, 2015, for an unidentified violation of team rules.
 William finished the 2015 season with 12 catches for 147 yards and one touchdown.